Send Feedback

 2. Right-click and choose KX: Execute Entire File from the menu.

-3. If you have not yet chosen a connection to associate with the workbook, you are asked to choose a connection before you execute the code.
+If you have not chosen a connection to associate with the workbook, it executes on REPL by default.
+Otherwise, you can still choose a connection if you wish.
+Choose connection for Workbook

 Manage Workbook connections